v2sCollections/Constellation/README.md

 **1**) Select **ADD TO VORTEX** on Nexus

 **2**) Add to your existing Constellation Collection Profile.

+- ⛔**NOTE** Our main Collection comes with some optional 2k Textures.
+If you add the 4k Collection on top of this Collection make sure to disable the optional 2k Textures included in this Collection.
 </details>

 You can use our 1k add-on graphics Pack [HERE](https://next.nexusmods.com/starfield/collections/j5uhmz?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) (**This is for low-end systems to help you gain some performance**)